 2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the topics set out in Decision 611.
 Such analysis in each of these sections could potentially be broadly divided into three parts – opportunities, challenges, and policies to foster sustainable development.

-2.8 Sub-Themes for Discussion
+2.8 Themes for Discussion

-Decision 611 lists various sub-themes for consideration as indicated below.
+Decision 611 lists various themes for consideration as indicated below.

 2.8.1 Artificial Intelligence (AI)